FraDV3/Breadly/README.md

 # 🍞 Breadly - Your Sourdough Companion

 Breadly is a minimalist, user-friendly app designed to help bakers manage their sourdough starters, troubleshoot baking issues, and schedule their perfect baking timelines.
-Built with Python & Streamlit.
+Currently being rewritten in JavaScript using React.

 ---